Cardinals beat Falcons 34-33 after Bryant’s extra point miss

-GLENDALE, Ariz.
-(AP) — Kyler Murray threw for 340 yards and three touchdowns and the Arizona Cardinals built a big lead, lost it, and then rallied again for a 34-33 win over the Atlanta Falcons on Sunday.
+Fitzgerald was talking about several close calls that went in favor of the Cardinals, who have now won two straight games.

+Damiere Byrd looked like he might have fumbled after a 58-yard catch, but the call was upheld after a review.
+Murray ran for a first down on the game’s final drive on a play that was close to being short of the marker, but that review was also confirmed.

-Atlanta looked like it would tie the game with 1:53 left after Matt Ryan hit Devonta Freeman on a 12-yard touchdown pass, but 44-year-old Matt Bryant missed left on the extra point, and the Cardinals ran out the clock from there.
+Even with those advantages, Atlanta could have tied the game with 1:53 left after Matt Ryan hit Devonta Freeman on a 12-yard touchdown pass.
+But the 44-year-old Bryant missed left on the extra point, and the Cardinals ran out the clock from there.

+Ryan — who threw for 356 yards and four touchdowns — didn’t blame his kicker.
+The Falcons erased a 17-point deficit in the second half.

+“These kinds of games never come down to one play,” Ryan said.
+“Everybody in the locker room can look at four or five things they did throughout the game that we could have done better, that we would have been in a different situation at the end of the game.”

 The Cardinals (2-3-1) took a 34-27 lead with 5:12 remaining on David Johnson’s 14-yard touchdown catch from Murray.
 Johnson made a great adjustment to his route on the slightly underthrown ball, catching the ball between two defenders.